-TFMSC Historical Trend (20-year) - This model uses 20 years (2001-2021) of TFMSC instrument flight plan data for the Airport to establish a trend line for the period.
+Hybrid TFMSC Itinerant/FAA National Aerospace Forecast GA Local Operations Model - An earlier iteration of this model began with a 0-year (2001-2021) trend of TFMSC instrument flight plan data for the Airport.
+It is intended to establish a projected growth rate for the period.
 Itinerant and local splits were based on 2021 operations counts.
 Operational impacts experienced during the COVID-19 pandemic appear to dampen the overall trend.
-This model yields a reasonable correlation between the historical data to the derived trend line (R-squared = 0.72).
-The model results in an average annual growth rate of 2.3%.
+This early iteration yielded a reasonable correlation between the historical data to the derived trend line squared = 0.72).
+The model results in an average annual growth rate of 2.4%.